-Many people do not know where to locate the spring for the garage door and that’s okay!
-We are here to help you.
+Many people do not know where to locate the spring for the garage door and that’s okay, that’s why we are here to help you.
 The image below shows the gap in a spring which indicates that the spring is broken.
 This is the most common indication of a broken garage door spring.

-A common sign that you have a broken spring happens when you press your wall button and your garage door goes up only ~6″ and stops.
+A common sign that you have a broken spring happens when you press your wall button and your garage door goes up about 6″ and stops.
 This indicates that the spring cannot bear the weight of your garage door and it immediately ends the cycle.
-This is a safety feature built in to most garage door openers and it prevents further damage from occuring to other parts of your garage.
+This is a safety feature built into most garage door openers and it prevents further damage from occurring to other parts of your garage.
 If this happens to you, DO NOT RUN THE GARAGE DOOR AGAIN.
-Continuing to attempt to run the garage door could cause damage to your garage door opener, and then you will not only need new springs, but a new opener as well, which can get very expensive.
+Continuing to run the garage door could cause damage to your garage door opener, and then you will not only need new springs, but a new opener as well.

 If you need to leave your house, a simple way to exit your garage is by pulling the red “emergency” string hanging down from your garage door opener rail.
 This is the emergency release for your door and allows you to manually lift your door.
 If you cannot lift the door then you most likely have a broken spring.

 Garage door cables, like the torsion springs, allow the weight of the door to be distributed evenly on each side of the door.
 Sometimes, when a spring breaks, the cables will also come loose and snap because they cannot hold the weight of the door by themselves.
 In this case, you will need new springs AND new cables.
-It is slightly more expensive than just a spring replacement, but not by much, usually around $20-25.00
+It is slightly more expensive than just a spring replacement.

 As mentioned in number 3, after you attempt to pull the red emergency string and you are UNABLE to lift the door, you definitely have a broken spring.